brylevkirill/notes/Recommender Systems.md

 #### ["Scalable Recommendation with Hierarchical Poisson Factorization"](http://auai.org/uai2015/proceedings/papers/208.pdf) Gopalan, Hofman, Blei
+  `HPF`
->	"We develop hierarchical Poisson matrix factorization (HPF), a novel method for providing users with high quality recommendations based on implicit feedback, such as views, clicks, or purchases.
+>	"We develop hierarchical Poisson matrix factorization, a novel method for providing users with high quality recommendations based on implicit feedback, such as views, clicks, or purchases.
 In contrast to existing recommendation models, HPF has a number of desirable properties.
 First, we show that HPF more accurately captures the long-tailed user activity found in most consumption data by explicitly considering the fact that users have finite attention budgets.
 This leads to better estimates of users’ latent preferences, and therefore superior recommendations, compared to competing methods.
 Second, HPF learns these latent factors by only explicitly considering positive examples, eliminating the often costly step of generating artificial negative examples when fitting to implicit data.
 Third, HPF is more than just one method- it is the simplest in a class of probabilistic models with these properties, and can easily be extended to include more complex structure and assumptions.
 We develop a variational algorithm for approximate posterior inference for HPF that scales up to large data sets, and we demonstrate its performance on a wide variety of real-world recommendation problems - users rating movies, listening to songs, reading scientific papers, and reading news articles."

 >	discovering correlated preferences (devising new utility models and other factors such as time of day, date, in stock, customer demographic information)